wp-plugins/meks-themeforest-smart-widget/readme.txt

 == Installation ==

-1. Upload meks-themeforest-smart-widget.zip to plugins via WordPress admin panel or upload unzipped folder to your wp-content/plugins/ folder
+1. Upload `meks-themeforest-smart-widget.zip` to plugins via WordPress admin panel or upload unzipped folder to your `wp-content/plugins/` folder
-2. Activate the plugin through the "Plugins" menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
-3. Go to Appearance -> Widgets to add and setup the widget
+3. Go to `Appearance -> Widgets` to add and setup the widget

 == Frequently Asked Questions ==

-- For any questions, error reports and suggestions please visit http://mekshq.com/contact
+For any questions, issues and suggestions please visit http://mekshq.com/contact

 == Screenshots ==